okx/js-wallet-sdk/packages/coin-cardano/README.md

 # @okxweb3/coin-cardano
-ADA SDK is used to interact with the Cardano blockchain, it contains various functions can be used to web3 wallet.
+Cardano SDK is used to interact with the Cardano blockchain, it contains various functions can be used to web3 wallet.
 The SDK only runs in the browser environment.

 ## Installation